 Planets and Their Satellites

-Jupiter has the highest number of natural satellites in the solar system with 67 moons.
-It has four massive moons, namely Io, Europa, Ganymede, and Callisto, each of which were discovered in 1610 by Galileo.
+Jupiter has four massive moons, namely Io, Europa, Ganymede, and Callisto, each of which were discovered in 1610 by Galileo.
 Saturn comes in second with 62 moons of which Titan is the biggest and Rhea second with complex path movements.
 Uranus is third with 27 moons of which Titania is the biggest with a coplanar orbit.
 Neptune is fourth with 14 moons of which Triton is the biggest, orbiting in a backward pattern and possesses an atmosphere.
 Its second biggest moon is Nereid.
 Pluto is fifth with 5 moons of which Charon is the biggest and is on a tidal locked orbit with Pluto.
 Mars is sixth with 2 moons.
 They are Phobos and Deimos named after Greek mythology characters.
 Haumea is seventh with 2 moons.
 Hi’iaka and Namaka orbit the dwarf planet Haumea.
 Earth is eighth with just 1 moon.
 Makemake, a dwarf planet is ninth with also 1 moon whose name is MK 2 in the Kuiper belt.
 Eris , a massive dwarf planet in the Kuiper belt is tenth with also 1 moon named, Dysnomia orbiting in a circular pattern.

 Human Exploration of Various Moons